-Our objective in managing capital, consisting of shareholders' equity, with cash, cash equivalents and short term investments being its primary components, is to ensure sufficient liquidity to fund R&D activities, corporate, administration and business development expenses and working capital requirements.
+Our objective in managing capital, consisting of shareholders' equity, with cash, cash equivalents and short term investments being its primary components, is to ensure sufficient liquidity to fund pre-commercialization and launch activities, R&D activities, corporate, administration and business development expenses and working capital requirements.
 This objective has remained the same from that of the previous year.

-Over the past two years, we have raised capital via a public offering, the exercise of warrants and stock options and draw-downs under our ATM facilities, as our primary sources of liquidity.
+Over the past two years, we have raised capital via public offerings, the exercise of warrants and stock options and draw-downs under our ATM facilities, as our primary sources of liquidity.

-As our policy is to retain cash to keep funds available to finance the activities required to advance our product development, we do not currently pay dividends.
+As our policy is to retain cash to keep funds available to finance the activities required to advance our product development and launch voclosporin in LN, we do not currently pay dividends.